National Legislature of Sudan: President

+National Assembly

 Parliament building

 The seat of the National Legislature is in Omdurman, immediately north-west of the country's capital Khartoum.
 The building was designed in the style of brutalist architecture by the Romanian architect Cezar Lăzărescu and completed in 1978.
 It is located on the banks of the White Nile at the confluence with the Blue Nile near the old Omdurman bridge.